Course Descriptions

 Legal Ethics and Professionalism - LAWS 6103

-Legal Ethics and Professionalism: What Kind of Lawyer Do You Want to Be? - LAWS 5103
+Legal Ethics and Professionalism: What Kind of Lawyer Do You Want to Be - LAWS 5103

-Explores both the kind of law students might decide to practice and the ethical, personal, and professional commitments central to the practice of law.
-Students who elect to participate in this 1-unit elective are committing to enroll in the fall of the 2nd year in LAWS 6133 for 2 units, focusing on the Model Rules of Professional Conduct.
+Explores both the kind of law students might decide to practice and the ethical, personal and professional commitments central to the practice of law.
+1 credit, letter graded.

 Legal Negotiation - LAWS 7409